mroberts1/BOOTSTRA.386/manual/index.md

 The man says "Excuse me." and then leaves the room.

-Donalds asks "Has that ever happened to you before?"
+Donald asks "Has that ever happened to you before?"

 Thomas shrugs and says "No, I can't say it has.
 I hope Greg is handsome."